 The Responsibility.
 To develop, coordinate, and evaluate all EEO activities; including affirmative action.
-To advise the installation commander on EEO matters; and to manage the EEO Complaint Process.
+To advise the installation commander, subordinate commanders, directors, and supervisors on EEO related matters; and to manage the EEO Complaint and Reasonable Accommodations Processes.

 The Commitment.
 To ensure equal opportunity for civilian applicants and employees.
 To create and nurture a workplace based on respect and equality, where all employees can contribute fully to the accomplishment of the Army mission and reach their highest potential.